On Testing and Learning Quantum Junta Channels: Testing -Junta Quantum Channels

-In this section, we prove a nearly tight bound on $k$-junta channel testing problem.
-We will first describe a new raw influence estimator.
-The estimator only includes single-qubit operations though it fulfills the same function as the raw influence estimator in~\cite{CNY22_juntatesting}, which needs two-qubit operations and maximally entanglement states.
-Next, we prove an upper bound on the sample complexity by presenting a $k$-junta channel tester, where the analysis of the algorithm relies on the Fourier analysis of superoperators.
-The lower bound is obtained by reducing $k$-junta Boolean function testing to $k$-junta channel testing.
+In this section, we show an $O(k)$-query $k$-junta channel testing algorithm and an $\Omega(\sqrt{k})$ lower bound.
+First, we prove an upper bound on the sample complexity by presenting a $k$-junta channel tester, where the analysis of the algorithm relies on the Fourier analysis of superoperators.
+The lower bound is obtained by reducing $k$-junta boolean function testing to $k$-junta channel testing.
 Finally, we show that the $k$-junta channels testing problem is the natural extension of $k$-junta unitary testing problem under our distance function of channels, which gives an alternative proof of the lower bound.